GaelicDogX/cdl_default/README.md

 You can have multiple rules for the same sObject with different selection criteria.

 #  Deactivate Rules
-You can simply dsiable rules.
-To do so:
+You can simply disable rules.

 1. Navigate to Setup - Custom Metadata Types - Content Link Default
 2. Locate the rule you intend to deactivate
 3. Edit the rule